lszl84/wx_scrollbars_tutorial/README.md

 # wx_scrollbars_tutorial

 Scrolling the UI content in wxWidgets.
+Video tutorial: https://youtu.be/o1Xm-mWJHNI

 The `main.cpp` file contains the code for the last part of the tutorial (scrolling the canvas with rectangles).